Chalandi/OSEK_Raspberry_Pi_Zero/README.md

 operating system for Raspberry Pi Zero (ARM1176JZF-S).

 Features include:
+  - OSEK-like OS implementation with support of most common features.
+  - Sample application featuring tasks and events interacting to produce blinky at 1/2 Hz on the user LED.
-  - bare-metal startup using the RPI's standard `kernel.img` file on SD card.
+  - Bare-metal startup using the RPI's standard `kernel.img` file on SD card.
-  - power and port initialization,
+  - Power and port initialization.
   - 1ms timebase derived from the low 32-bit `clo` register of the BCM's 64-bit timer.
-  - blinky LED at 1/2 Hz on the user LED,
-  - implementation in C99 with absolute minimal use of assembly.
+  - Implementation in C99 with absolute minimal use of assembly.

 A clear and easy-to-understand build system based on GNUmake completes this fun and educational project.

-This repository provides keen insight on starting writing a _bare_ _metal_ operating system from scratch on a modern microcontroller.
+This repository provides keen insight on writing your own _bare_ _metal_ operating system from scratch on a modern microcontroller using entirely free tools and open standards.

 ## Details on the Application